dhruvp/angular-phonecat-re-frame/README.md

                                                :value (:flash @storage)}]])
 ```

 If you're from the Angular world you're probably thinking - hey I can just make an isolate scoped directive and achieve the same thing.
 This is totally true.
 But I do think it's a lot simpler to achieve the same logic here.
 Creating the template is just writing a function - no need for all the boilerplate that comes with defining a directive.
 And calling it is just as easy.
-In this way, I think the reagent + re-frame framework encourages modularity and code reuse more pronouncedly than Angular in its current state does.
+In this way,  reagent + re-frame framework encourages modularity and code reuse more pronouncedly than Angular in its current state does.

 Let's now see how these components are used in the top level phone-component.